St. James' Day Battle: Second day

 De Ruyter was desperate.
 When his second-in-command of the centre, Lieutenant-Admiral Aert Jansse van Nes visited him for a council of war, he exclaimed: "With seven or eight against the mass!"
 He then sagged, mumbling: "What's wrong with us?
 I wish I were dead."
 His close personal friend Van Nes tried to cheer him up, joking: "Me too.
 But you never die when you want to!"
 No sooner had both men left the cabin than the table they had been sitting at was smashed by a cannonball.

 The English, however, had their own problems.
 The strong gale prevented them from closing with the Dutch.
 They tried to use fire ships, but these, too, had trouble reaching the enemy.
 Only the sloop Fan-Fan, Rupert's personal pleasure yacht, rowed to the Dutch flagship De Zeven Provinciën to harass it with its two little guns, much to the hilarious laughter of the English crews.

-When his ship had again warded off an attack by a fire ship (the Land of Promise) and Tromp still did not show up, for De Ruyter tension became unbearable.
+When his ship had again warded off an attack by a fireship (the Land of Promise) and Tromp still did not show up, for De Ruyter tension became unbearable.
 He sought death, exposing himself deliberately on the deck.
 When he failed to be hit, he exclaimed: "Oh, God, how unfortunate I am!
 Amongst so many thousands of cannonballs, is there not one that would take me?"
 His son-in-law, Captain of the Marines Johann de Witte, heard him and said: "Father, what desperate words!
 If you merely want to die, let us then turn, sail in the midst of our enemies and fight ourselves to death!".
 This brave but foolish proposal brought the Admiral back to his senses, for he discovered that he was not so desperate and answered: "You don't know what you are talking about!
 If I did that, all would be lost.
 But if I can bring myself and these ships safely home, we'll finish the job later."

 Then the wind, that had brought so much misfortune to the Dutch, saved them by turning to the west.
 They formed a line of battle and brought their fleet to safety through the Flemish shoals, Vice-Admiral Adriaen Banckert of the Zealandic fleet covering the retreat of all damaged ships with the operational vessels, the number of the latter slowly growing as it turned out that only very few ships had actually deserted in the night; most had merely drifted away, and now, one after the other, they rejoined the battle.